Babu12345/kelicad-agent/README.md

 2. The agent will run in your system tray
 3. Open the KeliCAD web application
 4. Click "Connect Agent" in the circuit editor
-5. Select LTspice as your simulator
+5. Select your simulator (LTspice or ngspice)
 6. Run your simulations!

 ## How It Works

 1. The agent starts a WebSocket server on `localhost:9347`
 2. When you click "Connect Agent" in KeliCAD, your browser connects to this local server
-3. When you run a simulation with LTspice selected, the netlist is sent to the agent
+3. When you run a simulation, the netlist is sent to the agent
-4. The agent runs LTspice, parses the results, and sends them back
+4. The agent runs the selected simulator, parses the results, and sends them back
 5. Results are displayed in the KeliCAD waveform viewer

+## ngspice Model Libraries

+Unlike LTspice, ngspice doesn't bundle manufacturer models.
+You need to download SPICE models from component manufacturers and place them in one of these directories:

+**macOS:**
+- `~/ngspice/lib`
+- `~/ngspice/models`
+- `~/.ngspice/lib`
+- `~/Documents/ngspice/lib`

+**Windows:**
+- `C:\ngspice\lib`
+- `C:\ngspice\models`

+The agent will automatically scan these directories and make the libraries available in KeliCAD's library browser.

 ## Security